 Another reason why an Aussie might spring out of control is the lack of proper social interaction.
 Aussies are not only working dogs; they are also protector dogs and are usually wary and cautious on other pets and humans.
 Without proper socialization, this breed might get aggressive with new people or new pets.
 Hence, early socialization training is very important.

 Australian Shepherds are clever dogs.
 It is one of the breeds that are easy to train and even used as service dogs.
 However, owners must also focus on their pet’s training, especially if you don’t have any experience in handling one.
 They can perform tons of dog tricks, but they can also conclude bad behaviors to be rewarding if there is no proper training.

 Regardless of the breed, no dogs will be happy to spend a long time on the leash or in a small cage.
 But this is more apparent on working dogs like the Australian Shepherd.
 As active working dogs, they tend to favor larger spaces to live on.

-Although leashing a pet for a short amount of time might be helpful in some instances, longer time alone can cause bad or destructive behavior.
+Although leashing a pet for a short amount of time might be helpful in some instances, a longer time alone can cause bad or destructive behavior.

 Hidden Injury Or Illness

 Before changing your daily routine or training practices, the first course of action is to take the dog to the vet.
-Especially if your dog just became aggressive all of a sudden, and not within a long period.
+Especially if your dog just became aggressive all of a sudden and not within a long period.
 The aggressiveness might come from a defense mechanism, which is heightened whenever the dog feels pained or ill.
 This unusual aggression might be a sign of the dog’s failing health.